 Ongoing (Formative) assessment whereby teachers will make observations of children’s work, annotate planning, use questioning to clarify understanding, talk to children in the form of learning conversations and use pupil feedback.
 Some specific assessments used by the teacher and or the SENDCo may act as formative assessment to identify strengths and weaknesses in areas of learning.

-Half termly/ termly/ end of unit (Summative) assessment whereby teachers will use a variety of assessment to record pupils’ achievements based on day to day evidence and record if children are working at, above or below their age expectation at the end of the academic year.
-This is entered onto our school tracking system to monitor progress. (see Assessment continuum)
+Termly (Summative) assessment whereby teachers will use a variety of assessment to record pupils’ achievements based on day to day evidence and record if children are working at, above or below their age expectation at the end of the academic year.
+This is entered onto our school tracking system to monitor progress.

-Each term class teachers meet with Senior Leadership Team members (including Assessment coordinator and SENDCo) to discuss pupil progress.
+Each term class teachers meet with Senior Leadership Team members to discuss pupil progress.